 If you search for the best electric guitar pickups for metal, you can rest assured that the EMG JH pickup set will make a perfect choice.
 This stealth-looking set consists of EMG-60 neck pickup and EMG-81 bridge pickup.
 The pickups ensure capturing the punch and clarity of a passive pickup while still being the iconic EMG active pickups.

 The EMG guitar pickup by James Hetfield features singular ceramic poles and bobbins that have a tall and large core than the EMG-60.
 In addition, the same core is used alongside steel poles on the bridge.
-This is to produce a high attack on the neck and a clearer low on the bridge.
+As a result, it produces a high attack on the neck and a clearer low on the bridge.

 5. YMC Humbucker Pickup